-Collections data
+- Collections data

-> - Data describing and indexing items in State Library (includes catalogue records and indexes, some data sets include persistent links to digital objects and geotags).
+- Data describing and indexing items our collection (includes catalogue records and indexes, some datasets include persistent links to digital objects and geotags).
 State Library’s Protocols for Aboriginal and Torres Strait Islander Collections will guide the release of any dataset relevant to Aboriginal and Torres Strait Islander people.

-> - Service data
+- Service data

-> - Data about inputs (finances, expenditure, facilities-product-services, human resources)
+- Data about inputs (finances, expenditure, facilities-product-services, human resources)

-> - Data about outputs (grants, collections, programs and services)
+- Data about outputs (grants, collections, programs and services)

-> - Data about use (visitation, use of collections, programs and services)
+- Data about use (visitation, use of collections, programs and services)

-> - Satisfaction and experience data
+- Satisfaction and experience data

-> - Derived from user registers, surveys and focus groups (strictly subject to privacy requirements).
+- o Data derived from user registers, surveys and focus groups.

-> State Library’s available datasets consist of:
+State Library’s available datasets consist of:

-> a) Compiled data: data sets that have been moderated, formatted and treated with defined compilation methodologies (i.e. data that has been reviewed and evaluated with regard to accuracy, verification, error removal/adjustments or de-identified/anonymised, to protect client privacy)
+- Compiled data: datasets that have been moderated, formatted and treated with defined compilation methodologies (i.e. data that has been reviewed and evaluated with regard to accuracy, verification, error removal/adjustments or de-identified/anonymised, to protect client privacy)

-> - Unclassified data: minimal compilation or treatment of the data has been undertaken (i.e. ‘raw data’ in its original form).
+- Unclassified data: minimal compilation or treatment of the data has been undertaken (i.e. ‘raw data’ in its original form).